Operation Toan Thang III: October

 On 20 October at 08:30 infantry of the 2nd Brigade, 25th Infantry Division found the bodies of eight PAVN/VC 6 mi northeast of Trảng Bàng, they had been killed by small arms fire earlier.
 At 13:10 a unit of the 3rd Brigade, 1st Cavalry Division was led to a bunker complex and arms cache 9 mi northeast of Quần Lợi by a Chieu hoi, the cache contained 30 individual weapons, 11 antitank mines and 100 RPG rounds.
 At 14:10 helicopter gunships from the 1st Cavalry Division engaged five PAVN/VC 4 mi south of Phước Vĩnh killing four.
 At 15:00 a unit of the 199th LIB operating 6 miles southeast of Xuân Lộc found a weapons cache containing 22 individual and one crew-served weapons.
-At 15:20 a unit of the 2nd Brigade, 1st Cavalry Division received 25 rounds of 82mm mortar fire and returned fire supported by artillery, helicopter gunships and airstrikes.
+At 15:20 a unit of the 2nd Brigade, 1st Cavalry Division received 25 rounds of 82 mm mortar fire and returned fire supported by artillery, helicopter gunships and airstrikes.
 The enemy withdrew after 30 minutes leaving 14 dead and one AK-47; U.S. losses were five killed.
 At 15:50 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy force 15 mi north-northeast of Tây Ninh supported by artillery, helicopter gunships and airstrikes.
 The enemy withdrew at 18:30 but 10 minutes later a UH-1 and an AH-1 were hit by ground fire in the area.
 PAVN/VC losses were two killed and U.S. losses were two killed.
 At 18:50 a helicopter gunship from the 1st Cavalry Division killed five PAVN/VC 12 mi north of Tây Ninh and destroyed one 12.7mm machinegun.
 Also at 18:50 a unit of the 3rd Brigade, 82nd Airborne Division ambushed 10-12 PAVN/VC 7 mi north-northwest of Phú Cường, killing six and capturing two AK-47s and one RPG-2 launcher.
 At 20:15 a mechanized unit of the 1st Brigade, 1st Infantry Division and U.S. Navy PBRs killed nine PAVN/VC in the water 9 miles southeast of Dầu Tiếng.